mvac7/SDCC_startup_MSX32kROM4000/README.md

 ## 4. How to use a winOS scripts

-In this project, i'm included a two winOS script files: for 8K or 16K ROMs.
+In this project, I have included a makefile for 32K ROMs.
 The script is the same but with the size parameter `ROMSIZE` modified for each case.

-These scripts can be adapted to Linux.
-I am waiting for an expert who wants to collaborate with this task. ;)
+The script for Linux works in the same way.

 To adapt the script to your project, you must follow the following steps: